Snowflake Data Types

 You can also load unstructured data into Snowflake.
 For more information, see Introduction to unstructured data.

 In some cases, data of one type can be converted to another type.
-For example, INTEGER data can be converted to FLOAT.
+For example, INTEGER data can be converted to FLOAT data.

 Some conversions are lossless, but others might lose information.
-The amount of loss depends upon the data types and the specific value.
-For example, converting FLOAT to INTEGER removes the digits after the decimal place.
+The amount of loss depends upon the data types and the specific values.
+For example, converting a FLOAT value to an INTEGER value removes the digits after the decimal place.
 (The value is rounded to the nearest integer.)

 For more information about Snowflake data types, see the following topics: